Honours in Biological Sciences

 Honours students work on a research project in collaboration with one or more supervisors from the School's staff.
 Our research effort spans all levels of genetics and biological organisation, from molecules to ecosystems.
 Projects within the School regularly attract financial support from the Australian Research Council, government agencies, and industry.
 Our findings, including the results of many honours projects, are reported in some of the world's leading scientific journals.

-A comprehensive guide to the host supervisors, and their research interests can be downloaded here - Honours Projects 2017 (Pdf)
+A comprehensive guide to the host supervisors and their research interests can be downloaded here:

 Interested in applying?
-Read Questions and Answers about Honours to find out more.
+Follow Steps 1-6 listed here: Questions and Answers about Honours.

 Biology Honours Coordinator (BIO4100 - Research Project)